What Is Cloud Computing?

 Public Cloud

 The public cloud, as the name implies, is open to the general public, and resources are shared among all users.
-Anyone from anywhere can access them via the internet.
+Anyone, anywhere, can access them via the internet.
 One of the most common cloud deployment models is the public cloud.
 Alibaba Cloud, Amazon Web Services (AWS), Google Cloud, IBM Cloud, and Microsoft Azure are among the largest public cloud providers.

 The vendor’s data center hosts this computing model.
 The public cloud model makes resources like storage and applications available to the general public via the internet.
 Furthermore, it fulfills all requests; resources are nearly limitless.